canastro/blog/content/blog/2019-08-11---javascript-long-running-tasks-idle-cpu/index.md

 -   No dropped frames, the page should be responsive at all times
 -   Processing should be interruptable (either because new data was introduced or user wants to leave the page)
--   Should be as fast as possible given the previous constraints (if we split execution in chunks it will take a bit longer to process but the page will be responsive, and therefore the perceived perfomance will appear to be better)
+-   Should be as fast as possible given the previous constraints (if we split execution in chunks it will take a bit longer to process but the page will be responsive, and therefore the perceived performance will appear to be better)

 ## How to measure the quality of our approach?